luizdma/DataSetYolo/README.roboflow.txt

-Lane Detection - v1 2025-12-11 9:15am
+Traffic-Light-Detection - v1 2025-12-10 10:31am
 ==============================

-This dataset was exported via roboflow.com on December 11, 2025 at 12:19 PM GMT
+This dataset was exported via roboflow.com on December 10, 2025 at 1:58 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects